cs1302uga/cs1302-ce16/README.md

    In your notes, indicate the potential type arguments (replacements) for `T` for each method.

 1. Inspect the `Student`, `Course`, and `Driver` classes provided under the `src` directory.
-   As written, can you sort and find a maximal element of the `students` and `courses` arrays using the methods that the exercise had you inspect in the previous step?
+   Let's try to sort and find a maximal element of the `students` and `courses` arrays declared in `Driver` using the two methods you inspected in the previous step.
-   Try it!
-For each of the four possibilities, indicate a guess in your notes as to whether or not it will work.
+   But first, for each of the four possibilities in the table below, indicate a guess in your notes as to whether or not it will work.
 Then, try each possibility independently to confirm your guess.

    * If a possiblility **does work**, then add code to the `Driver` class that demos how it works in a meaningful way.
+What is "a meaningful way"?
+You need to make the code, documentation, and the printout clear such that anyone who is reading it can understand what is going on.
+Simply calling the method with no output and showing that it compiles is not sufficient.

-   * If a possiblility **does NOT work**, then note why.
+   * If a possiblility **does NOT work**, then note why it doesn't work.

    Here is a table to help you keep track of the different combinations.

    | Class     | `sort(T[])` | `max(T[])` |
    |-----------|-------------|------------|
    | `Course`  |
    | `Student` |

-   **What is "a meaningful way"?** You need to make the code, documentation, and the printout clear such that anyone who is reading it can understand what is going on.

-1. Stage and commit all changes.
+1. Stage and commit all changes you made for this checkpoint.

 **CHECKPOINT**